LortSkit/meyer-online/README.md

 ```
 #Check .env file in the Frontend, they have to coincide!

-MODE = development     #use "development" when using "npm run dev" to boot frontend and "production" when using "npm run preview"
+MODE         =                # Use "development" when using "npm run dev" to boot frontend and "production" when using "npm run preview"
+                              # Defaults to development

+CERTS_FOLDER =                # Only used if PROTOCOL = https, defaults to "./certs/"
+KEYFILENAME  =                # Only used if PROTOCOL = https, defaults to "key.pem"
+CERTFILENAME =                # Only used if PROTOCOL = https, defaults to "cert.pem"

-PROTOCOL   = http      # http or https (if possible)
+PROTOCOL     =                # http or https, defaults to http

-                       # https requires a folder Backend/certs with two files: cert.pem and key.pem COMPLETELY UNTESTED
-HOSTNAME   = localhost # Change to reflect whatever url you're hosting the website on
+HOSTNAME     =                # Frontend host name, defaults to localhost

+HOSTPORT     =                # Frontend port, defaults to 3000 when MODE = development, will be ignored when MODE = production
-HOSTPORT   = 3000      # if "npm run preview", use MODE = production at the top to use port 80
+                              # MODE = production -> PROTOCOL = http -> port will be 80
-                       # Change to reflect whatever port you're hosting the website on
+                              # MODE = production -> PROTOCOL = https -> port will be 443

-SOCKETPORT = 1337      # Change to reflect which port the socket is communicating on
+SOCKETPORT   =                # Socket communication port, defaults to 1337
 ```

+When using https, you can use the files created in the frontend when using https.
+Copy the certs folder into the root of the backend or simply point one shared folder elsewhere on your system.

 ### Frontend